princyok/princyok.github.io/_posts/2020-04-04-implement-an-artificial-neuron-from-scratch.markdown

     self.a=self._logistic(self.z)
 ```

-Notice that that I used `X_batch` instead of `X`, because we perform our calculations on batches of samples from the dataset.
+Notice that that I used `self.X_batch` instead of `self.X`, because we perform our calculations on batches of samples from the dataset.
+We will initialize `self.X_batch` during training (i.e. inside the `train` method).

 #### **Activation function**